Brndn004/learning_to_code/threejs_journey/vocab.md

 * Texture, height: a grayscale image that moves the vertices to create some relief.
   * You must add subdivisions to the geometry to see the effect.
+* Texture, matcap: material capture, a technique that uses pre-rendered images to simulate lighting.
 * Texture, metalness: specify which part is metalic to help create reflections.
 * Texture, normal: a texture that determines the direction of the normals.
   * It doesn't move vertices, but it will trick the light into thinking the face